 Choosing cremation for a loved one — or planning ahead for yourself — can raise a great many questions.
 What actually happens during a cremation service?
 What takes place behind the scenes?
 How long does the whole process take, and when will you receive the ashes?
 These are natural, important questions, and you deserve clear, honest answers.
+If you need support right now, you can find a trusted NAFD-accredited funeral director near you at any stage.

 Most cremation services take place at a crematorium — a purpose-built facility that typically includes one or more chapels, gardens of remembrance, and a reception area.
 There are around 300 crematoria operating across the UK, run by local authorities or private operators.